Gary Dyer: Career

 While attending Argo Community High School in Summit, Illinois, Dyer and his friends John Farkonas and Pat Minick expressed interest in drag racing.
 Dyer purchased a 1956 Chevrolet shortly after graduation, and the three began racing on a decommissioned airstrip in Half Day, Illinois that had been converted into a quarter-mile drag strip.
 He also drove a Ford coupe with a Cadillac engine at local tracks and other gas-powered coupes.

-In late 1963, he started racing an A/FX (A/Factory Experimental) Mercury Comet from Marauders, Inc., an auto club in Chicago run by Edward Rachanski.
+In late 1963, Dyer started racing an A/FX (A/Factory Experimental) Mercury Comet from Marauders, Inc., an auto club in Chicago run by Edward Rachanski.
 With the Comet, he set the world record for fastest time in a Super Stock drag racer when he reached 130.44 mph in 10.75 seconds down Oswego Drag Raceway; his previous best with the Comet was 128 mph in 11.02 seconds at Lake Geneva Raceway.

-He befriended Dodge dealer Norman "Mr. Norm" Kraus in the summer of 1964, who fielded cars in the Super Stock class but wished to move into FX racing because he did not want to compete against his customers at Grand Spaulding dealership.
+Dyer befriended Dodge dealer Norman "Mr. Norm" Kraus in the summer of 1964, who fielded cars in the Super Stock class but wished to move into FX racing because he did not want to compete against his customers at Grand Spaulding dealership.
 The partnership reunited him with Farkonas and Minick, who raced for Grand Spaulding in Super Stock.
 Dyer and Kraus developed the "Flying Ram", a supercharged 1965 Dodge that had an altered wheelbase and an injected engine.
 The car's supercharger and engine were built by Dyer.
 It originally used gasoline before switching to nitromethane, which increased its performance to match that of the superior Mercury cars.

 At the end of 1965, Dyer acquired an altered-wheelbase Dodge Coronet, nicknamed "Color Me Gone", from Roger Lindamood.
 Dyer installed a new engine and upgraded the chassis, greatly improving its pace.
 It was one of the sport's early examples of a Funny Car, setting the fastest time among such cars in 1965 at Lions Drag Strip of 8.63 seconds at 163 mph.

 Since Dyer drove a Dodge, he was involved in feuds with drivers from rival manufacturers throughout the 1960s, particularly Arnie Beswick and Don Gay from Pontiac.
 He and Beswick were scheduled to race each other for the first time at the 1965 World Series of Drag Racing, though Dyer withdrew due to a rear axle problem.
 Future matchups across the decade prompted Dyer to proclaim he would "put that Pontiac-driving farmer right back on his tractor."
 Kraus was also outspoken about Beswick, leading to a "spirited rivalry" between him and Gay; although Dyer directly faced Gay in races, Kraus' name was typically featured on promotional material that highlighted the feud.
 By 1969, the grudge escalated to where the Amarillo Globe-Times remarked that Dyer and Kraus would "rather whip Texans (Gay was from League City, Texas) and Pontiacs than Californians and Fords, which are their primary adversaries for the racing dollar."